Let's challenge the gender stereotypes that are constraining children

 Worryingly, the damaging effects of these early gender stereotypes are experienced by all children from a young age.
 This includes young girls experiencing eating disorders; bullying of children who do not meet stereotypical ideas of what it means to be a boy or a girl; and children who do not conform to gender stereotypes experiencing negative feelings about themselves.

 These stereotypes of hard emotionless men and women being less important also contribute to the normalisation and perpetuation of violence against girls.
 One study found that girls as young as 12 had experienced pressure from their peers to send topless pictures of themselves by text and instant messaging services .
 Gender-based violence also begins at a much earlier age than once assumed.

 According to a study by the NSPCC a quarter of teenage girls have experienced physical violence in their intimate relationships .

 Its not all bad though.
 Through the 25 Calls campaign, Ruby and Children in Scotland remind us of this.
 Its children and young people themselves who are most tired of these stereotypes, who want to play and learn without the restrictions these stereotypes place on them.

 Young rights defenders like Ruby are leading the discussion about how we challenge and end these stereotypes.
 It's up to the rest of us to support and bolster the young people’s work, something we commend Children in Scotland for doing so well.

 We will be launching our new resource with the Care Inspectorate, ‘Gender Equal Play in Early Learning and Childcare on 11 December, and launching our campaign on challenging gender stereotyping of young children in early 2019.

-In the mean time please check out our existing work on this issue here.
+In the mean time please click here to check out our existing work on this issue.

 Nikki Chung is Project Support Intern at Zero Tolerance.